 3. The said question of law should not be sheltered under a coved by pre-established principles or laws or any precedents.

-4. In cases where the provision of law already exists and legal position is clear but the lower court has acted against the said law or precedent, substantial question of law will still arise, not to debate upon the law but because the decision rendered violates the settled law.
+4. In cases where the provision of law already exists and the legal position is clear but the lower court has acted against the said law or precedent, the substantial questions of law will still arise, not to debate upon the law but because the decision rendered violates the settled law.

 5. High court will not interfere with the lower court’s findings, except in the cases where:-